 ADC Remains a Recognized Political Party: Understanding the Facts Behind the Controversy

-Recent reports concerning a Federal High Court judgment directing the deregistration of the African Democratic Congress (ADC) have generated widespread public discussion and, understandably, some confusion among party members, supporters, candidates, and the general public.
+The Federal High Court judgment directing the deregistration of the African Democratic Congress (ADC) has generated widespread public discussion.

 In moments like this, it is important to separate legal proceedings from legal finality.